brycepj/devbryce-jekyll/about/index.md

 description: a little about me and what I do.
 published: true
 ---
-I'm a user interface developer at a company in Charlottesville, VA that does data visualization web apps for public schools.
+I'm a software developer at [Maternity Neighborhood](http://maternityneighborhood.com/), where I work mostly on front-end web things.

-In my spare time I attend the [Central Virginia JavaScript Enthusiasts](http://www.meetup.com/Central-Virginia-Javascript-Enthusiasts-CVJSE/) meetup, hang out with my wife and our two cats, Ruby and Steve, and dedicate myself to finding really good pizza restaurants.
-I also daydream about moving to a farm and living completely off the grid forever.
+In my spare time I attend the [Central Virginia JavaScript Enthusiasts](http://www.meetup.com/Central-Virginia-Javascript-Enthusiasts-CVJSE/) meetup, hang out with my wife and our two cats, Ruby and Steve, and seek out really good pizza restaurants.

-This blog is nothing too serious.
-It's where I share what I'm learning and host side projects.
+This blog is nothing too serious -- it's where I share what I'm learning and host side projects.
 If you want to get a hold of me, I'm on [twitter](http://twitter.com/_brycepj), [linkedIn](http://www.linkedin.com/in/brycepj/), and [email](mailto:brycepj@gmail.com).

 ## projects

 - [timeline insights](https://github.com/brycepj/timeline-insights) - an open-source JavaScript library for extracting insights from the Twitter API's user_timeline client-side.
 - [flexbox in 5 minutes](http://devbryce.com/flexbox) - an interactive tour of all the major features of the new CSS property: flexbox.
 Built using Knockout.js.
 - [My entry](http://devbryce.com/css-off) to the 2013 CSS-OFF.
 Last updated - Oct 2013

 ## my skills, if you're in the market